ciao-lang/ciaowasm/README.md

 Install `jsdoc` with `npm install -g jsdoc` (or `npm install --save-dev jsdoc` locally).

-## Examples

-See the `ciaowasm_demo` bundle for some example applications.
-Use `ciao-serve` to serve the files under that directory and execute the examples from a web browser.

 ## Caveats

  - Operations repending on blocking IO (like console interaction) are